-Duke’s sleep experts treat adults and children with a wide range of sleep disorders, including sleep apnea, insomnia, narcolepsy and sleep terrors.
+Duke’s sleep experts treat a wide range of sleep disorders, including sleep apnea, insomnia, narcolepsy and sleep terrors.
 Sleep disorders result from a wide variety of factors.
 We diagnose the cause, evaluate your condition, and offer the most appropriate treatment to ensure you sleep better and return to full enjoyment of your daily activities.

 Your physician will ask a series of questions to evaluate your symptoms, and may order tests to determine if a medical disorder is contributing to your sleep disorder.